 Amethyst is a variety of quartz that contains traces of iron and ranges in color from the lightest lilac to a deep violet.
 It’s been considered a protective, healing stone from the earliest times.
 In fact, even its name refers to one of its ancient protective functions: a (anti-) + methustos (intoxicated).
 Wine taken from an amethyst cup, they said, would never make you drunk!
 (A possible mechanism for this: the host may have disguised the fact that he’d watered his wine by pouring it into a deep purple cup.
 It could work. . .)
 Amethyst has kept its association with virtue through time, protecting one’s better nature against temptation.
 In fact, the highest grade of amethyst is still known as “bishop’s grade.”

-Amethyst is associated with the two uppermost chakras, the third eye and crown chakras, and so makes a good meditation stone.
-It works well as a source of beads for malas and rosaries.
-But it’s also a very common stone, useful to anyone for its calming protection, easing the cycles of dreams and sleep.
-The related benefits, clarity in meditation and a good night’s sleep, can help fix the confusion and occasional case of the blahs that can be a side effect of an active–sometimes too active–imagination.
-I think of it as going with lavender; both amethyst and lavender calm body and mind, nurturing us into other states of consciousness.
-Not only does Amethyst connect to higher levels of consciousness, it also has many practical uses: replacing bad habits with good, enhancing mental health, improving sleep and memory, as well as all types of healing.
+Amethyst makes a good meditation stone; as such, it works well as a source of beads for malas and rosaries.
+But it’s also a very common stone, useful to anyone for its calming protection, easing the dreams.
+The related benefits, clarity in meditation and restful dreams, can help fix the occasional case of the blahs that can be a side effect of an active–sometimes too active–imagination.
+It goes well with lavender, both amethyst and lavender calm body and mind, nurturing us into other states of consciousness.
+Not only does Amethyst connect to conscious awareness, it also has many practical uses and is great for all types of healing.